My Story

 Believe it or not, but I actually found these Tannoy DC2000 speakers on a car boot sale!
 They did not look very clean when I bought them, but with a bit of work they turned out just fine.

-These Tannoy DC2000 speakers were in the higher end of the ‘Series 90’ – the range developed by Tannoy which featured technologies from professional studio monitors, adapted for domestic market.
-Here is how Tannoy describes these: “Designed to deliver high sensitivity and bass extension, the DC2000 is a compact, floor-standing speaker“.
-Drivers feature famous ‘Dual Concentric’ construction which means that two diaphragms (HF and LF) are combined in one driver and are working on the same axis – if you are not familiar with this construction, read the Monitor Gold 15″ review, which explains it in more detail.
-The benefits of having the high frequency driver sharing the same chassis as the bass driver are that the whole drive unit operates across the audio bandwidth as a single point of source, which in theory, should produce perfect stereo image.
+Drivers feature famous ‘Dual Concentric’ construction which means that two diaphragms (HF and LF) are combined in one driver and are working on the same axis – if you are not familiar with this construction, read the Monitor Gold 15″ review, which explains this in more detail.
+The benefits of having the high frequency driver on the same axis as the bass driver are that the whole unit operates across the audio bandwidth as a single point of source.
+This, in theory, should produce better stereo image than traditional constructions.
 According to Tannoy, the crossovers are designed to time align both high and low frequency drivers, to eliminate “unnatural time delays” and create a true point source.

 Frequency Response: | 44 – 25,000Hz (+/- 3dB) |